documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

 =====

 Some menu options have a submenu, which are presented when the user places the mouse over the indication (less than sign “<”).
-When clicking on this icon |icone_sinal_menor|, the interface presents this option’s submenu to the user, see the example in the figure below.
+When clicking on this icon |icone_sinal_menor|, the interface presents this option's submenu to the user, see the example in the figure below.

 .. image:: /figuras/fig_mangue/009_mangue_submenu_workload.png